 Put the spotlight on an individual employee & let your customers get to know them better.
 Don’t only focus on work though, dig deeper & ask questions about their hobbies, motivations, etc. This ties human faces to your business.

-Here you can highlight an individual job type, showing what a specific employee generally does in your business, or what your day generally looks like.
+By vlogging a day in the life of yourself or an employee you can highlight an individual job type, showing what a specific employee generally does in your business, or what your day generally looks like.
 For example, a day in the life of a security analyst.

 This can be a video explaining the benefits of your product/service & how it solves the problems of your customers.
 These videos focus on guiding the viewer through how your product/service solves their problem, which ideally would then convert them into a customer.